[日本語版 Japanese]

 Greetings from the President

-Established in 1991 as the Japanese Society of Pediatric Nursing, our society changed its name to the Japanese Society of Child Health Nursing in 1999, and it became a general incorporated association in 2013.
-In the past 30 years, the environment and circumstances surrounding children have been rapidly changing.
+The Japanese Society of Child Health Nursing was established in 1991 as the Japanese Society of Pediatric Nursing, and changed its name to the Japanese Society of Child Health Nursing in 1999, then it became a General Incorporated Association in 2013.

 President of JSCHN